Essential Elements of a Magazine Business Plan

 who will make the calls, how you will set up selling territories,

-and how much you will spend on marketing and sales support services
+and how much you will spend on marketing and sales support services.
+Read my article,

 The Stages of Your Business